johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 definitely update the system to the latest Debian Jessie packages.
 The easiest way to do this is to run the `cbpp-welcome` script again and let it update the software sources and the system (answer *Yes* to the first two questions).
-This will take a while, depending on the speed of your network (I think it was about an hour for me).
+This will take a while, depending on the speed of your network (I think it took about an hour for me).
 After this, you'll have the option to install a few more additional packages.

 ### Fix Compton